 Following the news of a recent outbreak of equine herpes virus in England, including a case of the neurological form of the disease, here is some useful information for all horse owners

-The equine herpes virus has two strains: EHV1, which can cause respiratory problems, abortion in pregnant mares and, in rare cases, neurological problems leading to paralysis; and EHV4, which most commonly causes respiratory problems and occasionally abortion in pregnant mares.
+The equine herpes virus has two major strains that cause disease, from the nine that exist: EHV1, which can cause respiratory problems, abortion in pregnant mares and, in rare cases, neurological problems leading to paralysis; and EHV4, which most commonly causes respiratory problems and very occasionally abortion in pregnant mares.

 - Increased temperature

 - Nasal discharge

 - Lack of interest in food

 Early signs of the neurological form of the virus include:

 - Wobbly hind limbs